 And don't forget about the bachelor's degree, a prerequisite for these professional degrees.
-Undergrad course should, ideally, include anatomy, physiology, biology and chemistry.
+Undergrad courses should, ideally, include anatomy, physiology, biology, and chemistry.
 Hardcore science stuff.

 For those who can't get enough of school and want to hone their skills even further by specializing, there are residences ready and waiting for them.
 Residencies can last anywhere from nine months to three years and can be in specialties like gerontology.

 Now school's out, and it's time to get licensed.
 States require that PTs be licensed, and rules vary from state to state.
 But in general, PTs must pass a National Physical Therapy Examination, or its state counterpart.
 Some states mandate continuing education for PTs to maintain a license.

 If a PT is really a glutton for credentialing, the PT can become board certified in a clinical specialty, like pediatrics.
 That means the PT has to pass another exam.